What is Zinc Carbonate?

 - Used in dusting upon inflamed surfaces as an astringent and absorbent.

 - Calamine is a very oil treatment for pruritus.
-This natural product is zinc carbonate with small quantity of iron oxide.
+This natural product is zinc carbonate with a small quantity of iron oxide.

 Frequently Asked Questions